 How to drink Jack Daniel’s

-Although it’s great served with soda or in your favourite cocktail, the traditional way of serving Jack Daniel’s is neat.
+Although it’s great served with soda or in your favorite cocktail, the traditional way of serving Jack Daniel’s is neat.

 Simply pour 35ml of Jack Daniel’s (at room temperature) into a rocks glass and sip away.

-If you’d like to channel your inner Sinatra, serve two fingers of your favourite Jack Daniel’s whiskey with three ice cubes and a splash of water.
+If you’d like to channel your inner Sinatra, serve two fingers of your favorite Jack Daniel’s whiskey with three ice cubes and a splash of water.

 The best cocktails to make with Jack Daniel’s

-Here are our top three favourite cocktails to do with Jack Daniel’s whiskey.
+Here are our top three favorite cocktails to do with Jack Daniel’s whiskey.
 Check our selection of the absolute best cocktail recipes for more inspiration.